joatmon08/expense-report/README.md

 UI and examine the `configuration` path under "Key/Value".
 This uses a file format to add the `application.properties` required for a Spring Boot application.

+## Kubernetes

+### Report Application

+- `joatmon08/report:dotnet-v2`: Does not include a field for total reimbursable expenses.
+- `joatmon08/report:dotnet-v3`: Does include a field for total reimbursable expenses.